VTNoble/Population-vs-OlympicMedals/README.md

 Files included in this repo include:
 * Resources folder containing two csv files of the raw Kaggle datasets
-* Jupyter notebook utilized for development of the
+* Jupyter notebook for development of the transformation step